ollef/sixten/README.md

 behaviour.
 Also note that type representation polymorphism does not preclude creating specialised versions of functions known to be performance-critical, meaning that we can choose to use monomorphisation when we want to.

+## Contributions

+Does this sound interesting to you?
+Get involved and help shape the Sixten language!
+Contributions are always welcome.